resbaz/resbaz2021/brisbane/latest.md

 - run social events
 - run a stall

-No matter wat you want to do, you can [register your interest here](https://docs.google.com/forms/d/e/1FAIpQLSfTwkZaRlKULFQrnY66P2MJSpYeUyS2eJ3RPcqMDNHy1QxmyA/viewform).
+No matter what you want to do, you can [register your interest here](https://docs.google.com/forms/d/e/1FAIpQLSfTwkZaRlKULFQrnY66P2MJSpYeUyS2eJ3RPcqMDNHy1QxmyA/viewform).

-Brisbane ResBaz will take place from 24-26 November at [The University of Queensland](https://www.uq.edu.au/).
+ResBaz Queensland will take place from 24-26 November at [The University of Queensland](https://www.uq.edu.au/).
 The venue is the [Advanced Engineering Building](https://www.eait.uq.edu.au/aeb).
+Watch here for the latest news and announcements.

 In a Queensland first for ResBaz, there will be a one-day satellite event at Griffith University's Gold Coast campus on 26 November.
 This one-day event is being organised for researchers by staff from Griffith, Bond University, Southern Cross University and the University of New England.

-Stay tuned for updates.
+Stay tuned for updates or follow [ResBazQld](https://twitter.com/ResBazQld) on Twitter.